myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-02T23:55:32.032Z
+>
+> It's just chaos like Tesla stock 😏

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-02T23:31:57.318Z
+>
+> Sure, the sage of Omaha have always proven that :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-02T23:15:07.908Z
+>
+> Do you know where the best place to learn that pessimism is more easily and dynamically propagated than optimism?
+Stock Markets.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-02T11:59:00.614Z
 >
 > Yep!
 We are implicitly controlled by big tech algos